2001-Mon Feb 20 15:23:11 MST 2017

 Vetstreet does not provide medical advice, diagnosis, or treatment.
 See Additional Information ›

 Has your child been begging for sweet kitty to call his own?
-Before you check out the local shelter or a breeder and add a cat to your family, there are a few things you should specifically consider regarding
+Before you check out the local shelter or a breeder and add a cat to your family, there are a few things you should specifically consider regarding cats and kids.

 Don't go to a shelter or breeder before preparing yourself and your family.
 Do your